The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: The Tsetlin Machine

 \subsubsection{Design of the Payoff Matrix}

+The potential complexity of the Tsetlin Machine game is immense, because the decisions of every single Tsetlin Automaton jointly decide the behaviour of the Tsetlin Machine as a whole.
+Indeed, under the right conditions, a single Tsetlin Automaton has the power to completely disrupt a clause by introducing a contradiction.
+The payoffs of the game must therefore be carefully designed so that the Tsetlin Automata are guided towards building the clauses that solve the pattern recognition problem at hand.
+To complicate further, an explicit enumeration of the payoffs is impractical due to the potentially tremendous size of the payoff matrix.

-We specify the payoffs associated with each cell of the game implicitly, so that they can be calculated lazily, on demand.
-In brief, we design the payoff matrix for the game based on the notion of: \begin{itemize} \item{\bf True positive output.} We define \emph{true positive output} as correctly providing output $y^i=\True$. \item{\bf False negative output.} We define \emph{false negative output} as incorrectly providing the output $y^i=\False$ when the output should have been $y^i=\True$. \item{\bf False positive output.} We define \emph{false positive output} as incorrectly providing the output $y^i=\True$ when the output should have been $y^i=\False$. \item{\bf True negative output.} We define \emph{true negative output} as correctly providing the output $y^i=\False$. \end{itemize} By progressively reducing false negative and false positive output, and reinforcing true positive and true negative output, we intend to guide the Tsetlin Automata towards optimal pattern recognition accuracy.
+To address the above challenges, we decompose the payoff matrix based on the notion of true positive, false negative, and false positive clause output, treating clauses as individual classifiers.
+True negative clause output is ignored to increase the freedom of the automata.
+By progressively suppressing false negative and false positive clause output, and reinforcing true positive clause output, we intend to guide the Tsetlin Automata towards maximizing pattern recognition accuracy.
 This guiding is based on what we will refer to as Type I and Type II Feedback.
-In the following, we will introduce these two types of feedback, considering clauses with positive polarity (for clauses with negative polarity, the two types of feedback swap roles).
+Based on the principles exposed in this section, we will define the resulting game formally in Section \ref{sec:theoretical_results}.